Acura RL: 2005 (KB1)

 The new-generation car, known internally as "KB1," was launched in late 2004 for the 2005 model year.
+The car was born as Prototype version at 2004 New York International Auto Show.

 Without the rumored V8 engine, it featured an all-wheel drive system marketed by Acura as "Super Handling-All Wheel Drive" (SH-AWD).
 It integrated active differentials with the all-wheel-drive system and traction control to improve handling, similar to the "ATTS" system featured on the 1997 Honda Prelude SH.

-At the time of its introduction, the Acura RL's SH-AWD was the first all-wheel-drive system to vary the distribution of power not only from front to back, but also side to side in the rear using a technique called torque vectoring.
+SH-AWD was the first all-wheel-drive system to vary the distribution of power not only from front to back, but also side to side in the rear using a technique called torque vectoring.
 The RL can direct up to 70% of available torque to the rear wheels, and up to 100% of that available rear torque can be directed to just one wheel.
 In combination with a specially designed planetary gear-set which can over-drive the rear wheels at up to five percent greater speed than the front wheels, the torque directed to one wheel, or torque vectoring, can have a steering effect.

 As the car speeds around a curve, torque vectored to the outside rear wheel will push the rear end around the curve faster, just as paddling the outside oar of a row boat faster than the inside oar will cause the row boat to turn, to minimize the understeer common in front-heavy vehicles.

-The first-generation RL had been powered by the 225 hp 90-degree C-series non-VTEC V6 gasoline engine.
-The second-generation RL used a newer design 60-degree J-series 3.5 L V6 SOHC VTEC gasoline engine delivering 300 hp, (later revised to 290 hp due to amended SAE testing procedures).
+The second-generation RL used a 60-degree J-series 3.5 L V6 SOHC VTEC gasoline engine delivering 300 hp, (later revised to 290 hp due to amended SAE testing procedures).
 To give the car a more sporty feel, the car featured drive-by-wire throttle control and a five-speed sequential sport shifting automatic transmission with shift paddles mounted on the steering wheel.
 As with the first-generation Acura RL, the second-generation Acura RL required premium unleaded fuel rated at 91 (R+M)/2 octane.